dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 comments: false
 ---

-### about
 In which I try to reason with myself about the various ways to construct programs as a mixture of object creation and calls to top-level functions.

 <hr/>

 ### tl;dr
-> **"Wherever possible, don't promote an object to have class identity when it is only providing partial application of common parameters"**
+> **"Wherever possible, don't promote an object to have class identity when it is only providing partial application of common parameters."**

 <hr/>

 ### rtfa

-I've been thinking recently about the transition I've made over the last few years.
-Like many others, I cut my teeth on this industry as a typical self-taught OO programmer coding Java for a living, and life seemed - if not easy - at least something that was tractable.
+I've been thinking recently about the transition in coding style I've made over the last few years.
+Like many others, I cut my teeth in this industry as a typical self-taught OO programmer coding Java for a living, and life seemed - if not easy - at least something that was tractable.
 Spin forward a decade or so and my style of programming evolved as I finally met some talented folks and started to really use an IDE properly, and to embrace concepts such as immutability and collections processing with higher order functions.

 And then I met Kotlin.

-Now, the pendulum has swung for me, and the line between functional and object-oriented thinking is firmly buried in the FP half of the dial.
-Far from simply creating application object trees with classes named in the "Hav-er/Do-er" style, I now try to spend as much of my time as possible avoiding the creation of new classes and relying on composing programs from simple calls to functions instead.
+Now, the pendulum has swung for me, and the line between functional and object-oriented thinking is buried deep in the FP half of the dial.
+Far from simply creating application object trees with classes named in the "Hav-er/Do-er" style, I now try to spend as much of my time as possible avoiding the creation of new classes and relying on composing things from simple calls to functions instead.

 Let's ask ourselves - what *is* the purpose of an object with class identity when we are now concentrated on minimising mutable state?
 For example, consider a typical interface and class which we might create and use: